 You can also configure your Inventory Warehouse to mirror your actual warehouse layout (for example, if your warehouse is separated into aisles, rows, and bins).
 By adding Locations, you can have ShipStation show specifically where each item is located (for example, Toy A is located in B-24-7).

-This step is not necessary before you start using inventory, but is helpful if your products are located in clearly defined locations within your warehouse.
+This step is not required before you start using inventory, but is helpful if your products are located in clearly defined locations within your warehouse.

-If you import your new stock levels via CSV, you can also create the layout and specify locations in bulk via CSV using the alternate method outlined in this article: Set Your Initial Stock Level.
+If you import your new stock levels via CSV, you can also create the layout and specify locations in bulk via CSV using the alternate method outlined in the Set Your Initial Stock Levels article.

 You can, however, use the same Inventory Warehouse as the Inventory Source for multiple Ship From Locations.
 This is useful if you have the same SKU in multiple locations.
 Using multiple Ship From Locations in this way will allow inventory to deduct from the correct place.